 The side light is the best – lighting the objects on the angle, it reveals all structure and texture, produces light and shadow and adds a lot of volume.
 The morning and evening light casts long shadows, which are great for the composition too.

-The front light has different properties.
+The backlight has different properties.
 It’s harder to photograph than other types of light but it’s so rewarding.
 It lightens up haze and dust particles in the air producing the glowing filling effect.
 Such photos have the most magical look.
 Also, the objects show their dark side to the viewer adding to the overall tonal contrast.
 And lastly, all these objects could have a brightly lit edge.

 Another kind of light is the daylight when the Sun is up above.
 Typically, the photographers try to avoid it, but we could also make some use of it.
 Shoot the water without any solid objects (rocks, etc.) close to the camera.
 Include just the water and the sand and maybe something in the distance.
 It makes all those paradise shots.

 How To Check Composition